HealthEcon-code-review/IEP-model-review/README.md

 **“Incentive Structures for Insurer-Enabled Prevention: A Game-Theoretic Model of Occupational Health under Demographic Ageing”** (submitted to *The Geneva Papers on Risk and Insurance - Issues and Practice*).

 The code includes:
+- Simulation of rebate thresholds under asymmetric observability
+- Modelling of insurer and employer incentives across varying age and risk profiles
 - Simulation of absence durations with and without prevention
-- Calculation of rebate thresholds under asymmetric observability
-- Modelling of insurer and employer incentives across varying age and risk profiles
-- Generation of figures used in the main text

 ### Usage
 All code was written and tested in R (version 4.5.0).